caderek/oop-in-modern-js/README.md

 > Classes hide what really goes "under the hood" (stated as a con)

 Yes, that's _the point of abstractions_ - to hide the complexity, and allow us to write more high-level code.
 To be fair, not every abstraction is good.
-Abstractions can be "leaky", i.e. they do not properly encapsulate all the underlying complexity - the work most of the time, but for some cases complexity crawls back (and the abstractions becomes more of a burden, than help).
+Abstractions can be "leaky", i.e. they do not properly encapsulate all the underlying complexity - they work most of the time, but for some cases complexity crawls back (and the abstractions becomes more of a burden, than help).
 Luckily, that's not the case with classes, they are pretty solid, and if you're not dealing with legacy code, you can never have a need to reach for raw prototypes.

 > `this` keyword is unreliable, you should avoid it